stanford-crfm/fmti/README.md

 The Foundation Model Transparency Index is an ongoing initiative to comprehensively assess the transparency of foundation model developers.
 To learn more, please see our [website](https://crfm.stanford.edu/fmti/) and [paper](https://arxiv.org/abs/2310.12941).

-Foundation models like GPT-4 and Llama 2 are used by millions of people.
+Foundation models like GPT-4 and Llama 2 impact millions of people.
 While the societal impact of these models is rising, transparency is on the decline.
 If this trend continues, foundation models could become just as opaque as social media platforms and other previous technologies, replicating their failure modes.

 # 2023 Foundation Model Transparency Index
 The inaugural iteration of the Index defines 100 indicators that span transparency on upstream resources (e.g. data, labor, compute), foundation models themselves (e.g. capabilities, risks, mitigations), and downstream use (e.g. distribution channels, usage policies, downstream impact).